 - Wake County Bar

 - Raleigh Chamber of Commerce, Leadership Raleigh, Class 40

-- Advised clients across industry sectors on compliance with California Consumer Privacy Act and European General Data Protection Regulation and implementation of related compliance requirements, including creation of privacy policies, advice on individual rights mechanisms, response to specific individual rights requests, limitations on secondary use of data, and negotiation of customer and vendor agreements.
+- Advised clients based across industry sectors on compliance with the European General Data Protection Regulation and implementation of related compliance requirements, including creation of privacy policies, advice on individual rights mechanisms, response to specific individual rights requests, limitations on secondary use of data, and negotiation of customer and vendor agreements.